 So, while the decision if you should buy Bitcoin or Ethereum is one you have to make, what we can do for you is to outline some relevant facts for you.

 On the contrary to Bitcoin, Ethereum’s goal is not to be a currency and store of value.

 Ethereum is a world computer that enables anyone to create and operate so-called “smart contracts”, which are essentially pieces of software running on the blockchain that cannot be stopped or censored by anyone.

-This is especially powerful for fin-tech applications since Ethereum can completely cut rent-seeking intermediaries like banks out of the equation.
+This is especially powerful for fin-tech applications as Ethereum can completely cut rent-seeking intermediaries like banks out of the equation.

-This not only applies for value transfer, but also to loans, digital representations of assets like stocks, and trading without the need for a central platform like a stock exchange.
+This not only applies for value transfer, but also to loans, digital representations of assets like companies listed on the stock market, and trading without the need for a central platform like a stock exchange.

 If you want to learn more about Ethereum then a great starting point is our article about real-world use cases of Ethereum.